Fear of Death

-When the perishable has been clothed with the imperishable and the mortal with immortality, then the saying that is written will come true: “Death has been swallowed up in victory.”
+When the perishable has been clothed with the imperishable and the mortal with immortality, the written saying will come true: “Death has been swallowed up in victory.”
 “Where, O death is your victory?
 Where, O death is your sting?”
 (1 Corinthians 15:54-55).

 “You must be born again and walk away with unrighteousness” (John 3:7).
 You need Jesus to reconcile with the Father— “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6).

-Paul in a letter to the Romans can serve us as guidance: “If you confess with your mouth, Jesus is Lord, and believe in your heart that God raised him from the dead, you will be saved.
-For it is with your heart that you believe and is justified, and it is with your mouth that you confess and are saved.”
+In a letter to the Romans, Paul can serve us as guidance: “If you confess with your mouth, Jesus is Lord, and believe in your heart that God raised him from the dead, you will be saved.
+For it is with your heart that you believe and are justified; with your mouth, you confess and are saved.”
 (Romans 10:9-10).

 God created you, and he loves you more than you can imagine.
 If you have not yet done so, I invite you to surrender your life to Christ by meditating in these passages:

 Now we know that if the earthly tent we live in is destroyed, we have a building from God, an eternal house in heaven, not built by human hands.
-Meanwhile, we groan, longing to be clothed with our heavenly dwelling.
+Yet, meanwhile, we groan, longing to be clothed with our heavenly dwelling.
 (2 Corinthians 5:1-2).

-For while we are in this tent, we groan and are burdened, because we do not wish to be unclothed but to be clothed with our heavenly dwelling so that what is mortal may be swallowed up by life.
+For a while, we are in this tent; we groan and are burdened because we do not wish to be unclothed but to be clothed with our heavenly dwelling so that what is mortal may be swallowed up by life.
 (2 Corinthians 5:4).
-We are confident, I say, and would prefer to be away from the body and at home with the Lord.
+I say we are confident and would prefer to be away from the body and at home with the Lord.
 (2 Corinthians 5:8).
 But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ.
 (Philippians 3:20)